jefferyYu/ESAFN/README.md

 Dec 2, 2019

 ## Code:
 - We will clean up our codes and release it soon.
+Currently, you may first refer to our TomBERT model (https://github.com/jefferyYu/TomBERT), which is based on BERT and has much better performance than ESAFN on the two multimodal datasets.

 ## Data:
 - Download multimodal data via this link (https://drive.google.com/file/d/1PpvvncnQkgDNeBMKVgG2zFYuRhbL873g/view)